Chicken in Buttermilk Sauce

 250 g/ 8 oz kalamata or mixed olives

 3 tbsp fortified tawny vintage port - sherry

-Brown the chicken on both sides, season with salt and pepper.
+Brown the chicken on both sides and season with salt and pepper.

-Sprinkle the fresh garlic over, give it a stir.
-Cover and let it cook for 20 minutes.
-Remove from the stove top and wait for a few minutes before adding the buttermilk and the choice of wine, shaking the pan to mix it well.
+Sprinkle the fresh garlic over and give it a stir.
+Cover it and let it cook for 20 minutes.
+Remove it from the stove top and wait for a few minutes before adding the buttermilk and the choice of wine, shaking the pan to mix it well.
 Add the olives and mushrooms.
-Cook for another 10 minutes till done.
+Cook for another 10 minutes or till done.

 Serve it with warm crusty bread.

 Thigh meat is preferred for this cooking time.
-Breast pieces may need half the time to cook, do not dry it out by overcooking.
+Breast pieces may need half the time to cook; do not dry them out by overcooking.